1) No Military Expansion in Hawaii.

 4) Provide just compensation for harm caused by the military in Hawaii.

 Women who are connected to DMZ Hawaii/Aloha ‘Āina organized Women’s Voices Women Speak.
 The mission of WVWS is to organize around Kanaka Maoli sovereignty and demilitarization in Hawai’i from women’s perspectives.
-The group emerged out of a delegation of women who attended the 5th East-Asia-U.S.-Puerto Rico-Women’s Network Against Militarism meeting in Manila, Philippines,.
-WVWS has continued to mobilize and expand its reach to more women, and has sent delegates to subsequent gatherings of the International Women’s Network Against Militarism in San Francisco (2007), Guam (2009) and Puerto Rico (2012).
+The group emerged out of a delegation of women who attended the 5th East-Asia-U.S.-Puerto Rico-Women’s Network Against Militarism meeting in Manila, Philippines.
+WVWS has continued to mobilize and expand its reach to more women, and has sent delegates to subsequent gatherings of the International Women’s Network Against Militarism in San Francisco (2007), Guam (2009), Puerto Rico (2012) and Okinawa (2017).

 To read more about the herstory and work of WVWS, visit their blog at wvws808.blogspot.com.